Jaseci-Labs/jaseci/jaseci_ai_kit/jac_speech/jac_speech/stt/README.md

 * `timestamp` - Whether to return the timestamp of the transcription.
 Type: `bool` Default: `false`

 > **Note**
-> Timestamp works only in longform mode and Longform mode only supports audio file or url.
-If you want to use features language support, setup the module with `longform` parameter set to `false`.
+> Timestamp works only in longform mode and longform mode only supports audio file or url and only support English.

 Return type of the action is `str`.